AniAdamPashut/AniAdamPashut.github.io/markdown/Dispatch.md

 ## How Can I Depend

 When depending on a specific component, we "marry" it.
 We are tightly coupled to it, and like marriage, divorcing it is hard.
 Instead, we should depend on an interface, a pre-defined behavior that we can demand and the component can oblige.
-There are multiple ways to achieve this intent.
+However, there are multiple ways to achieve this intent.
 How can we know what to choose?

 Virtual method table (often abbreviated as *vtable*) is a structure that compiler programmers use to enable dynamic dispatch.
 The vtable masks the implementations behind a pointer indirection, allowing us to dispatch dynamically with ease.
 When debating static vs. dynamic dispatch, the discussion is mostly "Do we want a vtable or not?".
 But this view is often too narrow, as different implementations of dynamic dispatch can utilize the vtable differently creating a variety of options for us.